 OECD Guidelines for Multinational Enterprises and the

 ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), and seeks to incentivize initiatives for their further implementation.

-The Fourth Regional Consultation on Business and Human Rights – “Looking ahead: Actions to Foster Responsible Business Conduct” is due to be held on
+The Fourth Regional Consultation on Business and Human Rights – “Looking ahead: Actions to Foster Responsible Business Conduct” took place

 3-4 September 2019 in Santiago de Chile.
-The event is organized by the
+The event was organized by the

 Office for South America of the United Nations High Commissioner for Human Rights (OHCHR) and